 - Continued multi-vendor Electronics-Photonics-Design-Automation (EPDA) support with integrated EPDA PDK flow for schematic driven layout and system-level simulation.

-For a consultation on your production plans for an application-specific PIC with the Knowledge and Innovation for Manufacturing Initiative or Spark Photonics, a spinoff of the Initiative, please contact us.
+For a consultation on your production plans for an application-specific PIC with AIM Academy or Spark Photonics please contact us.